elodieandrieu/elodieandrieu.github.io/_pages/searchability.md

-# This allows the website to be searchable by Google.
+### This allows the website to be searchable by Google.
 [Here is the .html file](http://alex-hoagland.github.io/files/googlec84fa404303b4d7e.html)

+google-site-verification: googlec84fa404303b4d7e.html